sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 ### Line Wrapping

 The default line wrapping method on GitHub is `soft wrap.` That's probably the best option.
 You can also choose `no wrap` to see how that works.
 Both options are available at the top of the editing box.
+The most common problem with line wrapping involves the addition of indents at the beginning of paragraphs (spaces or tabs).
+Don't do that.
+Instead, begin new paragraphs by hitting the enter key twice, and begin the text of the new paragraph from the left edge (without hitting the tab key or the spacebar to indent it).

 ### Previewing Your Document Formatting

 Every time you save (commit) your changes, or if you just view your document without editing it, GitHub will render your Markdown into HTML and show the document to you in your browser.
 This is an excellent way to check your formatting.
 You can also accomplish the same thing by clicking the `Preview changes` button (with an eye icon) whenever you are editing.
 Click `Edit file` to return to editing.

 ### Editing and Saving